 It is very important that we identify you and update your details when you present to our practice.
 Our reception staff will ask you questions, such as your date of birth and address when you arrive.
 Please let them know of any changes in details, particularly phone number, address and Medicare card.

-Craigmore Family practice is a bulk billing practice for all holders of a valid Medicare card or DVA Health card.
+Craigmore Family Practice is a mixed billing practice.
+For holders of a valid Medicare card or DVA Health card, weekday consultations will be bulk billed.
+Weekend consultations attract a fee of $20.
 There are however some services that do not attract a Medicare rebate.
 These include:

 Pre-employment medical examinations and reports